Soro82/book-horse-riding-lesson/README.md

 * W3C CSS Validation Service - to validate the CSS code.
 * JSHint - to validate the JavaScript code.
 * CI Pep8 Python Validator - to validate the Python code.
-* Am I Responsive - to test the website's resonsiveness.
+* Am I Responsive - to test the website's responsiveness.

 [Back to Top](#book-horse-riding-lessons)